laygr/foundation-daterangepicker/README.md

-# Date Range Picker for Foundation
+# Date Range Picker for Foundation (WIP)

 ![Improvely.com](http://i.imgur.com/LbAMf3D.png)

+_Please not this repo is by far complete!
+It's really just a quick hack I've done for a project_

 This date range picker component for Foundation (forked from [Dan Grossman's picker for Bootstrap](https://github.com/dangrossman/bootstrap-daterangepicker)) creates a dropdown menu from which a user can select a range of dates.
 I created it while building the UI for [Improvely](http://www.improvely.com),